exela/secret-sauce/liferay-cloud-reset/README.md

 3. Run a `chmod +x support-lr-reset.sh` on the script to ensure it is executable!

-4. Submit your PR as usual.
+4. Submit your PR and deploy as usual.

+5. Wait for the script to run (follow the logs).

-5. Once everything has been reset.
-Set the environment variable to `false`.
-This should restart your services.
+6. Once everything has been reset.
+Set the environment variable to `false` in Cloud Console.

-Update LR_HARD_RESET to true in console
-Wait script to run (follow the logs)
-Update LR_HARD_RESET to false in console
-Restart database service
-Restart liferay service
+7. Restart the `database` service.

+8. Restart the `liferay` service.

 ## Other Environment Variables
 If you want to save time (or only need) to drop specific things like the Document Library, ES Indices, or Database, instead of using `LR_HARD_RESET` - you can use the following: